GeorgeWilliamStrong/agent-pipelines/experiments/document-parsing/output/hybrid/markdown/[maths-and-diagrams] ey-gen-ai-report.md

 - Can also be used in customer-facing interfaces to optimize lead conversions.
 - Can aid in optimizing transport routes to save fuel and time and help utilize vehicular resources optimally by orchestrating intelligent fleet management.
 - Can be used as an intelligent scheduling and planning assistant that recommends the best use of transport vehicles matching them with appropriate tasks ordered by priority.
-- For example, e-commerce delivery fleets or middle mile logistics truck management using intelligent Gen AI bot.
+- For example, e-commerce delivery fleets or middle-mile logistics truck management using intelligent Gen AI bot.
-- Can be a patient and hyper-personalized tutor who understands the needs of every student.
+- Can be a patient and hyper-personalized tutor who understands needs of every student.
 - Can explain concepts and design a tailored learning path based on student’s ability, interest, and efforts.
 - Help generate best-in-class curriculum content and aid educators in building teaching plans.
 - Leverage Gen AI to create hyper-personalized advertisements, achieve targeted marketing through relevant content.